Outside the Classroom

 Clubs and Activities

-We encourage everyone to learn an instrument and enjoy the pleasure of playing with a musical ensemble, in the choir or orchestra.
-Prep School Choir regularly wins trophies and awards at local music festivals, is invited to sing at a variety of events and makes a significant contribution to school concerts and services.
-The Orchestra and various other small ensembles such as the String Group, Brass Group, Advanced Music Group and two Music Groups (pre-Grade 1 and Grade 1 +) also perform at concerts and school events.
-The annual House Music Competition involves all pupils and termly Mini Concerts provide a platform for singers and instrumentalists to share their talents with others.
+We encourage everyone to learn an instrument and enjoy the pleasure of playing with a musical ensemble, both in and out of the music classroom.
+The Prep School Choir is invited to sing at a variety of events and makes a significant contribution to school concerts and services.
+Various small ensembles such as the String Group, Brass Group, Advanced Music Group and two Music Groups (pre-Grade 1 and Grade 1 +) also perform at concerts and school events.
+The annual House Music Competition involves all pupils and termly Informal Concerts provide a platform for singers and instrumentalists to share their talents with others.

 Drama is a great way to develop confidence and we also encourage our students to take on backstage roles should they prefer this element of the theatre.
 All form groups devise and present an assembly once a year to the rest of the school: parents are invited to these assemblies.
 Years 3 and 4 perform a play annually in the Lent term while the Year 5 and 6 production takes place in the Summer term.
 Both productions are staged in the Tom Stoppard Theatre and the Prep School occasionally collaborates with Pocklington School for joint productions.

 Sport is central to the school's values of courage, truth and trust.
 We want our students to enjoy sport, keep fit and learn the skills of supporting their team members!
 There are weekly swimming, PE and games lessons and an extensive list of sports clubs, which vary from term to term.
 Pocklington Prep fields teams for football, rugby, netball, hockey, rounders, cricket, athletics, swimming, tennis, cross-country and trampoline.
 House sporting competitions also ensure that everyone is involved in team.